mechcarbide/mechcarbide/content/posts/which-land-clearing-machine-is-right-for-you.md

 *(Image Source: cat.com)*

-Similar to wheel loaders, but built to handle rough or swampy terrain.
-Track loaders combine the best of digging, pushing, and hauling, especially helpful when working in remote or sensitive environments where you want to avoid turf damage.
+Similar to wheel loaders, track loaders are built to handle rough or swampy terrain.
+They combine the best of digging, pushing, and hauling, especially helpful when working in remote or sensitive environments where you want to avoid turf damage.

 For more precise grading or softer areas, track loaders provide smoother results while protecting the surface below.